henrymaas/henrymaas.github.io/pages/about.md

 # **Profile**

 Hello!
 I am **{{ site.author.name }}**,<br>
-I'm an experienced professional skilled in IT Infrastructure and High Avaulability Environments, recently moved to a Developer position, programming, developing and researching new technologies with Artificial Intelligence.<br>
+I'm an experienced professional skilled in IT Infrastructure and High Availability Environments, recently moved to a Developer position, programming, developing and researching new technologies with Artificial Intelligence.<br>